eda-ricercatore/gulyas-scripts/notes/python.md

 		provides *C* bindings to *Git*.
 		It also provides an interface for other programming languages to interface with *Git*.
-	- Since I am unable to install *libgit2* correctly, I cannot
+	- Since I am unable to install *libgit2* correctly, I cannot use *pygit2*.